 Continuing Education Information:

 This professional continuing education activity was sponsored by Praxis Continuing Education and Training and co-sponsored by Leading Edge Seminars.
 Praxis Continuing Education and Training, who has been approved as a provider of continuing education by the organizations listed below, maintains responsibility for the educational activity offered and for following the standards and regulations for the organizations listed below.
-This live online activity is approved for 3 CE hours.
+This non-live on-demand activity is approved for 6 CE hours.

-No partial credit will be awarded if sessions are missed.
+No partial credit will be awarded.
 At the end of the workshop, Leading Edge Seminars will provide attendees with an instruction sheet on how to complete the online evaluation and how to print your CE certificate of completion.
+You will be required to pass a post test with a score of 80% or higher.
 You will be able to complete this process immediately after the conclusion of the activity.